The spring allergy season is here -- and it's arrived early.

 Allergies aren't only annoying, they carry risk factor for other diseases, such as chronic sinus infections, recurrent ear infections in children and obstructive sleep apnea, Fox said.

-Others who don't want to take medication can go the avoidance route, such as staying indoors in the morning, when the pollen count is high, and during high-wind episodes, she said.
+Others who don't want to take medication can go the avoidance route, such as avoiding the outdoors in the morning, when the pollen count is high, and during high-wind episodes, she said.

 "You can run the air conditioner in the summer and your HVAC system to help remove pollen with good filters," Fox said, "but there's a limit on how much avoidance you can do.